universidad-zaragoza/PACS/README.md

 The code examples and some laboratories rely on [cmake](https://cmake.org/overview/) to enable multi-platform building support, so there is no need to manually write any Makefile or other build system.
-Linux is the prefered operating system to work on the labs, but the binaries have been also compiled on mac OS.
+Linux is the preferred operating system to work on the labs, but the binaries have been also compiled on mac OS.

 Although, we do not provide support for Windows.
 If you want to build and run